abdtah011/PA2577-build-something/erc20-indexer/README.md

    Creates the namespace, secrets, and installs metrics-server (needed for HPAs).

 3. **(Optional) Build & push images**
-   Pre-built images are already published to Docker Hub under `abth21/indexer-api:v2` and `abth21/chain-watcher:v5`.
-Only rebuild if you modify the code:
+   Images `abth21/indexer-api:v2` and `abth21/chain-watcher:v7` are already on Docker Hub.
+Rebuild only if you have local changes:
    ```bash
    make build-all
    make push-all